seanpmaxwell/simple-spring-boot/README.md

 - Maybe setup testContainers for creating a test database. https://www.baeldung.com/spring-boot-testcontainers-integration-test

-- Setup custom exceptions (i.e. email not found exception) and use @ControllerAdvice instead of using try/catch blocks in controllers
+- Use @ControllerAdvice instead of using try/catch blocks in controllers